asiloisad/pulsar-sofistik-tools/README.md

 # sofistik-tools

 A superset of commands to improve SOFiSTiK workflow.
+A grammar supply package is required, e.g. [language-sofistik](https://github.com/bacadra/pulsar-language-sofistik).

 ## Installation